RusticiSoftware/TinCan_Prototypes/ids-list.md

 ##Extensions
 None.

-# Tetris
+# Tetris Prototype
 The Tetris prototype is an example of a game.
 Concepts from this recipe may be reflected in serious learning games, but this recipe as a whole (the 'lines' extension in particular) is only suitable for Tetris style games.

 ##Recipe
 All statements include the Recipe ID in the 'category' context activity list.